 Comprehensive Studies Department Includes:

 The Comprehensive Studies Department offers preparation in the following academic areas provided below.
-See Course Descriptions for prerequisites and/or exit competency requirements.
+See our online college catalog for prerequisites and/or exit competency requirements.

 COL 103 College Skills - 3 credits

 COL 105 Freshman Seminar - 3 credits

 COL 106 Skills for College Success - 1 credit

 ENG 032 Developmental English (Basic Writing) - 3 credits